-The Precision Medicine and Pharmacogenomics: Propelling Proof and Practice in Populations Symposium (PDF) was held in January of 2019.
-It brought together national and international leaders in genetics, health care professionals and community members to discuss the current state of precision medicine in Arizona, the opportunities for the future, as well as the concerns to be addressed with the collection, utilization and storage of precision medicine data.
+The Precision Medicine and Pharmacogenomics: Propelling Proof and Practice in Populations Symposium is held annually in January.
+It brings together national leaders in genetics, health care professionals and community members to discuss the current state of precision medicine in Arizona, the opportunities for the future, as well as the concerns to be addressed with the collection, utilization and storage of precision medicine data.

-- Precision Medicine in Latin America – Gabriela Repetto, MD.
+- Precision Medicine and Informatics (PDF) – Hamed Abbaszadegan, MD.

 Funding for the symposium was provided by a grant from the Arizona Biomedical Research Centre.